 Small group allows students to practice counseling strategies with a peer under the guidance of their Coach.
 The goal is to build behavioral generalization opportunities for the student.

-Group Counselling: weekly large group sessions
+Group Support: weekly large group sessions

 Large group activities most closely reflect a classroom environment.
 Large group can be viewed as the most challenging environment under a controlled setting.
 The goal is to further expand behavioral generalization to a more naturalistic setting.
 Socialization as well as instructive activities occurs in the large group .